otoneko1102/unlimited-ai/README.md

 Provides unlimited AI answers for Node.js.<br>
 Powered by [Voids API](https://voids.top/).

+> Note: The Voids API is not owned or operated by the developer of this package, so please do not contact us through GitHub Issues or other such inquiries about the API being down.

 ###### Teams
 <a href="https://oto.pet/"><img src="https://www.otoneko.cat/img/logo.png" alt="OTONEKO.CAT" style="display: block; width: auto; height: 100px;"/></a>
 <a href="https://www.otoho.me/"><img src="https://www.otoho.me/img/logo.png" alt="Oto Home" style="display: block; width: auto; height: 100px;"/></a>